TycheSoftwares/send-a-friend-addon/readme.txt

 4. Email sent to a friend.

 == Changelog ==
+= 1.4.1 =
+* Made the send a friend email page template WPCS compliant.

 = 1.3 =
 * This update to the addon contains compatibility changes for WooCommerce version 3.0.0 and higher.
 Backward compatibility with lower versions of WooCommerce has been retained.